chinedudara/p2p-wallet/README.md

 The API services users' request from both mobile and web platforms.

 The database system used here is PostgreSQL.
-The app and database are hosted on Heroku.
+The API and database are hosted on Heroku.

 ## **Design Assumptions**